MahdMsv/MahdMsv/README.md

 #  I'm Mahdi Mousavi

-💻 Front-End Developer (JavaScript Focused)
+a Front-End Developer (JavaScript Focused)
-🚀 Passionate about building real-world web applications
+who is Passionate about building real-world web applications
-🎯 Currently seeking an internship to gain hands-on experience
+i'm Currently seeking an internship to gain hands-on experience

 ---

-## 🧠 About Me
+## About Me

 I am a dedicated front-end developer focused on mastering JavaScript and building real-world projects.
 I believe in consistent daily practice and continuous improvement.